GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 -   Stop snort and add a rule that generates an alert for each packet within a TCP stream.

--   You will need to access the "nano" text editor, with root priviledges and add a rule.
+-   You will need to access the "nano" text editor, with root privileges and add a rule.

 ```